ppy/osu-wiki/news/2023/2023-05-21-project-loved-may-2023.md

 [![](/wiki/shared/news/2023-05-21-project-loved-may-2023/1325409.jpg)](https://osu.ppy.sh/community/forums/topics/1767913)

-[7_7 - Kusa Saitama 2000](https://osu.ppy.sh/beatmapsets/1325409#taiko) by ::7\17::{ user=7491106 }, ::EJ\1\_::{ user=7453536 } and ::Kobayu::{ user=1834202 }\
+[7_7 - Kusa Saitama 2000](https://osu.ppy.sh/beatmapsets/1325409#taiko) by ::7_7::{ user=7491106 }, ::EJ_\_::{ user=7453536 } and ::Kobayu::{ user=1834202 }\
 300 BPM, 1:14 | 6.79★, 7.57★, 7.63★\
 *description written by ::Sebola::{ user=15821708 }*

 Kyou no gohan wa...\~

 Today we don't have rice, but we have speedcore kicks and snares!
-Featuring difficulties from ::7\17::{ user=7491106 }, Kobayu and ::EJ\1\_::{ user=7453536 }, this beatmap features fun patterns and SVs, with kiai flash gimmicks on [7_7's difficulty](https://osu.ppy.sh/beatmapsets/1325409#taiko/2745548).
+Featuring difficulties from ::7_7::{ user=7491106 }, Kobayu and ::EJ_\_::{ user=7453536 }, this beatmap features fun patterns and SVs, with kiai flash gimmicks on [7_7's difficulty](https://osu.ppy.sh/beatmapsets/1325409#taiko/2745548).
 It's a map supposed to be played without mods, but if you're looking for a challenge, give it a try with some!
 Now then, are you ready for today's rice?

 [![](/wiki/shared/news/2023-05-21-project-loved-may-2023/1608096.jpg)](https://osu.ppy.sh/community/forums/topics/1767912)

-[Yu-dachi x Instant - Cup of Tea (Coffee Break)](https://osu.ppy.sh/beatmapsets/1608096#taiko) by ::Shamirin\1mzk::{ user=11325757 }\
+[Yu-dachi x Instant - Cup of Tea (Coffee Break)](https://osu.ppy.sh/beatmapsets/1608096#taiko) by ::Shamirin_mzk::{ user=11325757 }\
 78 BPM, 2:33 | 4.99★\
 *description written by ::Eriha::{ user=16320311 }*

-This month I introduce a very distinctive map by mapper ::Shamirin\1mzk::{ user=11325757 }, who has recently become so popular that he has been picked in the Loved poll many times.
+This month I introduce a very distinctive map by mapper ::Shamirin_mzk::{ user=11325757 }, who has recently become so popular that he has been picked in the Loved poll many times.

 This map appeared in EX1 of the Qualifiers of the [Taiko Suiji Cup 2023](https://osu.ppy.sh/community/forums/topics/1682568).
 Those of you who hear this song for the first time will expect it to be a very easy map, but that is not the case at all!
 The speed of this map is very slow, but the very difficult rhythm will make it extremely difficult to get an S rank or improve accuracy!